Existence of unimodular triangulations - positive results: Examples

 \subsubsection{Type $\rootG$ Polytopes}

 Every type $\rootG$ polytope $P_{\rootG}$ is a polygon.
 As such, they have regular unimodular triangulations.
-By Proposition~\ref{prop:polygonKoszul} they even have quadratic triangulations whenever there are $\ge 4$ boundary lattice points.
-Up to lattice equivalence, the only type $\rootG$ polygons with $3$ boundary lattice points are a unimodular triangle and the triangle of Figure~\ref{fig:non-quad-triangle}.
+By Proposition~\ref{prop:polygonKoszul} they even have quadratic triangulations whenever there are at least four boundary lattice points.
+Up to lattice equivalence, the only type $\rootG$ polygons with three boundary lattice points are a unimodular triangle and the triangle of Figure~\ref{fig:non-quad-triangle}.